A Helmholtz-type decomposition for the space of symmetric matrices: Introduction

 The Navier--Stokes equation is one of the most important equations in fluid dynamics.
 There is a copious literature on the role of the vorticity---which represents the anti-symmetric part of the gradient of velocity and describes rotation by the motion of the fluid---in the evolution of solutions of the Navier--Stokes equation.
 There has been much less work focused on the role of the strain matrix, which is the symmetric part of the gradient of velocity, and describes deformations by the motion of the fluid.

 In general, most of the focus on strain has been on its role in vortex stretching and its nonlocal dependence on vorticity, neglecting the role of strain self-amplification, which increasingly appears to play an important role in its own right.
-Recently, the first author considered mild solutions of the strain evolution equation \cite{MillerStrain}, providing a new proof for a geometric regularity criterion in terms of the positive part of the middle eigenvalue of the strain first proven by Neustupa and Penel in \cite{NeustupaPenel}.
+Recently, the first author considered mild solutions of the strain evolution equation \cite{MillerStrain}, providing an alternative proof for a geometric regularity criterion in terms of the positive part of the middle eigenvalue of the strain first proven by Neustupa and Penel in \cite{NeustupaPenel}.
 The first author later proved blowup for a toy model for the strain that respects the constraint space and the identity for enstrophy growth, giving a perturbative condition for blowup for the full Navier--Stokes equation \cite{MillerStrainToyModel}.
-In addition to these works studying Navier--Stokes utilizing on methods from the analysis of PDEs, in the fluid mechanics literature Carbone and Bragg recently showed that the self-amplification of strain was a more important feature of the turbulent energy cascade than vortex stretching \cite{CarboneBragg}, which had been previously assumed to play the dominant role, both in the turbulent energy cascade and in the Navier--Stokes regularity problem.
+In addition to these works studying the role of the strain matrix utilizing methods from the analysis of PDEs, there has also been work on this topic in the fluid mechanics literature.
+Carbone and Bragg recently showed that the self-amplification of strain was a more important feature of the turbulent energy cascade than vortex stretching \cite{CarboneBragg}, which had been previously assumed to play the dominant role, both in the turbulent energy cascade and in the Navier--Stokes regularity problem.

-In light of these recent works suggesting that the strain plays an essential role in the Navier--Stokes regularity problem as well as the phenomenology of turbulence, it is necessary to develop a further understanding of the strain constraint space.
+In light of these recent works suggesting that the strain plays an essential role in the Navier--Stokes regularity problem, as well as the phenomenology of turbulence, it is necessary to develop a more complete and detailed understanding of the strain constraint space.
 In \cite{MillerStrain}, the first author defined the space of strain matrices as the symmetric gradients of divergence free vector fields

 and gave the following characterisation of this constraint space.

 \begin{theorem} For all $S\in\mathcal{L}^2$, $S\in \mathcal{L}^2_{st}$ if and only if

 and